shrmasaurbh/user-crud-mongo-node/README.md

 To check the linting.

-## use the postman collection and database file for quick setup which are docs folder
+## use the postman collection and database file for quick setup which are docs folder and .env.sample file to create .env file

 #Database used: mongoDb
 #collection name: hdfc